Bigerbes: Bundle bigerbes

 To see that $G(L) = \alpha$, we follow the proof of Proposition~\ref{P:triple_complex_trivial}, carefully observing the sign convention \eqref{E:triple_complex_total_diff} and observe that

-is a zig-zag which identifies $- d_1 \beta_1 \in \vZ^2(Y_1^{[2]}; \bbC^\ast)$ as a pure cocycle representing the image of $c(L)$ in the $E_1$ page of the $(d_2, D_1 = \delta \pm d_1)$ spectral sequence of the triple complex \eqref{E:bigerbe_triple_complex} which collapses to the $D_1$ cohomology of $\vZ^\bullet(Y_1^{[\bullet]}; \bbC^\ast)$.
+is a zig-zag which identifies $- d_1 \beta_1 \in \vZ_{\ecU}^2(Y_1^{[2]}; \bbC^\ast)$ as a pure cocycle representing the image of $c(L)$ in the $E_1$ page of the $(d_2, D_1 = \delta \pm d_1)$ spectral sequence of the triple complex \eqref{E:bigerbe_triple_complex} which collapses to the $D_1$ cohomology of $\vZ_{\ecU}^\bullet(Y_1^{[\bullet]}; \bbC^\ast)$.
 Then, as in \eqref{E:gerbe_zig_zag},

-is a further zig-zag which identifies $\alpha \in \vC^3(X; \bbC^\ast)$ as the image of $c(L)$ in the $E_1$ page of the $(d_1,\delta)$ spectral sequence of $\vZ^\bullet(Y_1^{[\bullet]}; \bbC^\ast)$ representing the class $G(L) = [\alpha]$.
+is a further zig-zag which identifies $\alpha \in \vC_{\ecU}^3(X; \bbC^\ast)$ as the image of $c(L)$ in the $E_1$ page of the $(d_1,\delta)$ spectral sequence of $\vZ_{\ecU}^\bullet(Y_1^{[\bullet]}; \bbC^\ast)$ representing the class $G(L) = [\alpha]$.

 Conversely, to show necessity of this condition, suppose that $L \to W^{[2,2]}$ is a bigerbe.
-As shown in Lemma~\ref{L:Cech_bigerbe_class} this generates a \v Cech cocycle, $\lambda =c(L)\in \vZ^1(W^{[2,2]}; \bbC^\ast)$ with values in $\bbC^*$ which is a pure cocycle in the triple complex,
+As shown in Lemma~\ref{L:Cech_bigerbe_class} this generates a \v Cech cocycle, $\lambda =c(L)\in \vZ_{\ecU}^1(W^{[2,2]}; \bbC^\ast)$ with respect to some admissible set of covers, with values in $\bbC^*$ which is a pure cocycle in the triple complex:

 Using the exactness of the simplicial complexes we may pull this back under the two homotopy contractions $(s_1^1)^\ast$ and $(s_2^2)^\ast$ giving